Titles and Titling FAQ

 If the previous title was from out-of-state, however, the seller is responsible for obtaining a duplicate title from that state.
 In cases like these, you may take a bill of sale to the DMV, pay your title and registration fees, and obtain a temporary permit so that you may use the vehicle while you wait for the title.

 I just bought a vehicle.
 How much sales tax will I need to pay?

-Sales and Use Tax is based on the purchase price.
-The rate varies from city to city, so see Utah Sales & Use Tax Rates to find your local sales tax rate.
-Simply multiply the rate by your purchase price, and you’ll have your sales tax amount.
+Sales and use tax is based on the purchase price.
+The purchase price includes any value of the consideration given.
+Consideration includes cash payments, loan payoffs, and trades.
+Trades are only allowed for a vehicle-to-vehicle trade and must take place at the same time and must be documented in the same transaction.
+All other trades are valued and are subject to tax.
+Because the rate varies from city to city, see Utah Sales & Use Tax Rates to find your local sales tax rate.
+Multiply the rate by the purchase price to calculate the sales tax amount.

 I just bought a vehicle in another state.
 Why do I have to pay sales tax to Utah?

 Sales tax, or more correctly Sales and Use Tax, applies to a new purchase regardless of where the purchase was made.
 Most states do not collect sales tax unless the vehicle is being titled or registered in that state.
 As a result, Sales and Use Tax is collected by the state in which the vehicle is being used (titled or registered).
 Unless sales tax was paid in the state in which you purchased the vehicle, you must pay the Sales and Use Tax here in Utah because you are using the vehicle in Utah.